ftsrg/stochastic-gamma/docs/hu.bme.mit.gamma.environment.docs/docs/getting_started.md

 If you select the PlantUML view and (left) click on *interfaces.gcd* in the project explorer then you can see the graphical repesentation of the interface model:

+## Create Gamma Statechart definitions

+In Gamma, statecharts specify the behavior of atomic components, which have no internal structure.